vultr/vultr-csi/docs/kubernetes/README.md

 This Block type uses the storage class `vultr-block-storage-hdd`.
 It has a minimum deployment size of 40gb and a maximum of 40tb.

-It is currently available in every region **expect** for the following:
+It is currently available in every region **except** for the following:

 - Sydney
 - Brazil